Get notified of page updates

 • fatigue

 In addition, there are a number of interactions between daraxonrasib and other medications.
-A careful review of an individual’s medication list should be performed prior to starting daraxonrasib.
+Individuals should talk with their healthcare team about all prescription medications and other supplements they take prior to starting daraxonrasib.

-This is an early study, but the results suggest that daraxonrasib could become a new option for some patients.
-Talk with your doctor about tumor testing, clinical trials or whether may be appropriate for you.
+This is an early study, but the results suggest that daraxonrasib could become the new standard for people with mPDAC.
+Talk with your doctor about tumor testing, clinical trials, or whether may be appropriate for you.

 References